 Stand with a dumbbell in each hand, your arms extended at your sides, and slightly lift your left foot.
 Lean your torso forward, raising your left leg behind you and keeping your body in a straight line.
 Keep your arms straight; the dumbbells will lower toward the floor as you move.
 With your back straight, return to stand.
 Repeat full set, then repeat on the opposite side.

-Add these exercises for marathoners to your strength training in the weeks leading up to your big race to see improvements in strength and mobility that will help propel you through that finish line.
+Add these exercises for marathoners to your strength training (by using Aaptiv) in the weeks leading up to your big race to see improvements in strength and mobility that will help propel you through that finish line.